-10.5.4.4 Coronal Solar Magnetism Observatory
+10.5.4.4 The Coronal Solar Magnetism Observatory

-The SHP panel's other high-priority candidate for the NSF midscale line is the COSMO large-aperture coronagraph and chromosphere and prominence magnetometer,38 which would complement the ATST and FASR.
-Until explosively released, most of the mass and energy that produce space weather events are stored in the coronal magnetic field.
+Imperative: The SHP Panel gives high priority to NSF's support of construction and operation of the COSMO50 large-aperture coronagraph and chromosphere and prominence magnetometer to complement the ATST and FASR.

+Justification: Until explosively released, most of the mass and energy that produce space weather events is stored in the coronal magnetic field.
 Coronal faintness is an observational challenge especially for sensitive magnetic and velocity measurements.
-Responding to a next-step suggestion of the 2003 decadal survey,39 COSMO is proposed as a suite of three instruments: a ground-based, 1.5-m-aperture solar coronagraph supported by a 12-cm-aperture white-light K-coronagraph (under construction) and a 20-cm-aperture chromosphere and prominence magnetometer.
-COSMO will be a facility for use by the solar physics research community.
-The facility will take continuous daytime synoptic measurements of magnetic fields
+Responding to a next-step suggestion of the previous decadal survey, COSMO is proposed as a suite of three instruments: A ground-based, 1.5-m-aperture solar coronagraph supported by a 12-cm-aperture white-light K-coronagraph (under construction) and a 20-cm-aperture chromosphere and prominence magnetometer.
+COSMO will be a facility for use by the solar-physics research community.
+The facility will take continuous daytime synoptic measurements of magnetic fields in the solar corona and chromosphere to support understanding of solar eruptive events that drive space weather and investigation of long-term coronal phenomena.
+The large emission-line coronagraph will be the largest refracting telescope in the world.